 By Alan Bacchus

-It’s not even the climax of the film really, it occurs in the denouement after the already devastating discovery of Billy Bibbits body, self-mutilated to death because of the degrading emotional punishment inflicted by Nurse Ratched.
+The scene referenced above isn't even the climax of the film really.
+It occurs in the denouement after the already devastating discovery of Billy Bibbits' body, self-mutilated to death because of the degrading emotional punishment inflicted by Nurse Ratched.
 This moment caps off the wonderful third act set piece, the final hurrah for RP who throws a debaucherous party for his cookey companions in celebration of his last day before his escape.

 It’s the last act of defiance, which brought a brief moment of sanity to the lives of the residents and inmates of their mental institution.
-It’s a perfect ensemble of actors which play those lovable crazies.
+It’s a perfect ensemble of actors that play those lovable crazies.
 I can think of few other films where every role is cast just right, and even the most insignificant character finds a memorable moment which contributes to the greater whole of this picture.
 Charlie Cheswick, for instance, played by Sydney Lassick, a bubbling cauldron of stress, anger and self-loathing, who is controlled by the intellectual boob Harding (William Redfield).
-The interaction of Harding and Max Taber (Christopher Lloyd) even has it’s own substory, specifically Taber’s hatred of Harding superiority complex and manipulation of Cheswick.
-And there’s the quiet Martini (Danny De Vito) who barely whispers a word, and who is astoundingly short in stature, yet has an immeasure watchable star quality.
+The interaction of Harding and Max Taber (Christopher Lloyd) even has its own sub-story, specifically Taber’s hatred of Harding's superiority complex and manipulation of Cheswick.
+And there’s the quiet Martini (Danny De Vito), who barely whispers a word and is astoundingly short in stature yet has an immeasurable, watchable star quality.

-Nurse Ratched has become legendary as the evil stuck up and resolute antagonist to McMurphy’s.
-But as acted by Fletcher and directed by Forman Ratched never overtly expresses unwarranted antagonism.
-At all times, on the surface she’s a professsional caregiver who puts the mood of the ward as a whole above the individual needs of the patients.
+Nurse Ratched has become legendary as the evil stuck-up and resolute antagonist to McMurphy.
+But as acted by Fletcher and directed by Forman, Ratched never overtly expresses unwarranted antagonism.
+At all times on the surface she’s a professsional caregiver who puts the mood of the ward as a whole above the individual needs of the patients.
 Fletcher's performance is never short of awesome.
-She doesn't have much dialogue, instead the Oscar winning moments occur in those unspoken facial reactions to McMurphy’s outrageous behaviour.
+She doesn't have much dialogue, instead the Oscar-winning moments occur in those unspoken facial reactions to McMurphy’s outrageous behaviour.
 And has someone’s haircut ever been more important to one’s character than Nurse Ratched?
-I’ve never seen that V-Shaped updo anywhere else than on Louise Fletcher, almost as if the hairdo was invented just for her.
+I’ve never seen that V-Shaped updo anywhere else other than on Louise Fletcher, almost as if the hairdo was invented just for her.

 As great as Nicholson and Fletcher are in this, our heart is with Brad Dourif as Billy Bibbit.
-Just as Nicholson fit perfectly into the skin of RP McMurphy so does Brad Dourif and Billy Bibbit, the meek stuttering teenager who suffering from a gross maltreatment by the women in his life.
-And in terms of cinematic turnarounds – that is, those moments in film when the high of a character quickly turns to a low in an instant – Bibbit’s victory bedding Candy, and for that oh so brief fleeting moment, losing his stutter, turns heartbreaking so quickly when Ratched stabs him in his achilles heal by threatening to report his actions to his mother.
+Just as Nicholson fit perfectly into the skin of RP McMurphy, so does Brad Dourif and Billy Bibbit, the meek stuttering teenager who suffers from gross maltreatment from the women in his life.
+And in terms of cinematic turnarounds – that is, those moments in a film when the high of a character quickly turns to a low in an instant – Bibbit’s victory bedding Candy, and for that oh-so-brief fleeting moment, losing his stutter, turns heartbreaking so quickly when Ratched stabs him in his achilles heal by threatening to report his actions to his mother.

-And tying everything together is Jack Niztsche’s timeless music, using the unique sound of the musical saw creating the oft-kilter yet melancholy tone which sets just the right mood.
+And tying everything together is Jack Niztsche’s timeless music, using the unique sound of the musical saw creating the off-kilter yet melancholy tone that sets just the right mood.